Fellowship Programme

 MIASA offers different types of fellowships.
 Central to the thematic identity of MIASA is that the research topics must match MIASA’s umbrella topic of ‘sustainable governance’, ideally covering one or more of the three main thematic corridors – environment, democracy and peace – and/or the intersectional topics addressing our cross-cutting issues – landownership and acquisition, migration and mobility, restitution of colonially acquired cultural objects, African cities, and Human Rights.

 Interdisciplinary Fellow Groups (IFGs): MIASA runs a substantial proportion of its fellow programmes in group formats, with teams of early career fellows and senior fellows in so-called Interdisciplinary Fellow Groups (IFGs).
 MIASA funds two IFGs per year.
-IFGs bring together a group of up to six fellows, including two convenors (one of whom must be from the University of Ghana), for a duration of four months.
+IFGs bring together a group of four fellows, including two convenors (one of whom must be from the University of Ghana), for a duration of four months.
 The IFGs centre around a research question which necessitates the input of experts from different academic fields and backgrounds.
-Applications for IFGs follow a two-phase-system: (i) a pre-proposal submitted by one of the convenors, and (ii) a full application.
-Pre-selected candidates are invited to submit a full application with a set team.
-The final selection is based on the excellence and the composition of group members, the fitting into MIASA’s main theme and/or sub-themes, the originality of the research theme and the feasibility of the research plan.
+The selection is based on the excellence and the composition of group members, the fitting into MIASA’s main theme and/or sub-themes, the originality of the research theme and the feasibility of the research plan.

 Tandem Fellowships: In order to strengthen the research ties between Social Sciences and Humanities scholarship in Germany and Africa, MIASA offers up to two research tandems per year (for 3-5 months), each involving one fellow based at a German institution and one fellow based at an African institution who collaborate on a joint research project.
 Among the top criteria for the selection process are the fit of the proposed topic with MIASA’s overall aims and intellectual programme, and its contribution to a sustainable research alliance between Africa and Germany.